 It seems only yesterday that I read a two-thousand-word article on why DSLRs should not be used for video recordings.
-The technical arguments presented in that article made sense, and till today, the cost and design nature of any DSLR still makes it ridiculous if you’re getting one primarily for filming videos.
+The technical arguments presented in that article are sound, and till today, the cost and design of any DSLR still make it ridiculous to buy one primarily for video filming purposes.

-On the other hand, if you’re photographing at an exotic location, and you happen to see something that just might get you a measly few million views on YouTube, why not?
+That said, if you’re photographing at an exotic location, and happen to see something that just might get you a measly few million views on YouTube, why not?
 Better than fumbling and activating your phone, and leaving your expensive camera gear unattended, isn’t it?

 Not to mention, the video recording quality of DSLRs like the Nikon D7500 beats that from any cellphones by miles.
 It’s an unfair comparison, I know, given the larger, much more expensive lens and sensor on DSLRs.
 Still, it’s a difference that’s too great to be dismissed.

 The short of it, after some experimentation, I’ve already decided to use my new D7500 exclusively for all my future YouTube video recordings.
 It’s far more of a hassle to set up, but compared to what I’m getting from my phones, the effort is completely worthwhile.

 Just so that we are clear on what we’re looking at, here are the “video specs” for the D7500.

 Movie Resolution: 3840×2160 (30p/25p/24p); 1920×1080 (60p/50p/30p/25p/24p); 1280×720 (60p/50p)